Characteristics of dark current from an S-band rf gun with exchangeable photocathode system: Introduction

 \section{Introduction}

-Field emission of electrons (or ‘dark current’) in RF guns of the type used to produce high quality beam such as for Free Electron Lasers (FELs) have the potential to cause many different problems related to machine protection.
+Field emission of electrons in RF guns of the type used to produce high quality beams such as for free electron lasers (FELs) has the potential to cause many different problems related to machine protection.
+The capture and propagation of this field emission is known as `dark current' and may affect different parts of an accelerator.
 In FELs for example, gun dark current transported to FEL undulators may cause undulator damage~[\onlinecite{frohthesis}].

-CLARA (Compact Linear Accelerator for Research and Applications) at Daresbury Laboratory was originally designed as a FEL test facility~[\onlinecite{Clarke_2014}], and includes a high gradient RF electron gun very similar to that used in existing X-FELs.
+CLARA (compact linear accelerator for research and applications) at Daresbury laboratory was originally designed as a FEL test facility~[\onlinecite{Clarke_2014}], and includes a high gradient RF electron gun similar to that used in existing x-ray FELs (XFELs).
+A description of the first operational CLARA gun, and guns at the European XFEL and linac coherent light source (LCLS) facilities can be found within the references~[\onlinecite{PhysRevAccelBeams.23.044801}]~[\onlinecite{brinker:ipac16-tuoca03}]~[\onlinecite{PhysRevSTAB.11.030703}].
 Dark current from the CLARA gun has been observed since first commissioning and has been of concern as the machine has developed.
 For example, the background level caused by gun dark current has been recorded in some non-FEL experiments and applications (electron diffraction studies, very high electron energy for radiotherapy investigations)~[\onlinecite{rudge:ipac15-tupwi017}]~[\onlinecite{agnesthesis}].
 Most recently the level of dark current, following a gun upgrade, has increased significantly to a level where the first beam diagnostic screen can be dominated by dark current, and concerns remain about its effect on cathode performance, damage to diagnostic devices like charged couple devices, discolouration of beamline viewports, and even potentially effects on the optical components of the photoinjector laser transport line.